 Several years ago my fishing friend Bob Riege and I were chasing walleyes on the lower end of Lake Pepin.
 Pepin is a wide spot in the Mississippi River near Lake City Minnesota.
 We were trolling for walleyes.
 We were using good baits in good walleye water, but the walleyes weren’t as interested in getting caught as we had hoped.
 I was watching our rods in their rod holders as we trolled.
 Suddenly Bob said, with some degree of urgency, “Reel the lines in”.
-I didn’t asked why, I just reeled.
-Then Bob pointed out a flock of gulls about a half mile away that were swooping down on the river’s surface.
+I didn’t ask why, I just reeled.
+Then Bob pointed out a flock of gulls about a half-mile away that were swooping down on the river’s surface.
 I knew immediately that there was a school of white bass herding shad to the surface.
 The birds and the bass were eating the shad.
 We moved quickly in their direction, then put the electric motor down and quietly snuck within casting distance of the schooling bass.
 We started casting and catching.
 It didn’t matter what we threw as long as it was about three inches long, about the same size as the shad.
 We caught lots of white bass, but then they dropped down and moved.
-Action stopped, and we started trolling for walleyes again, but kept a close eye on the birds the rest of the day.
+The action stopped, and we started trolling for walleyes again but kept a close eye on the birds the rest of the day.
 Several more times we spotted birds swooping, and several more times we got in on some very fast white bass action.

 White bass saved the day for us on a lake in the northeast corner of South Dakota once also.
 Les Rowland and I were fishing northern pike, and we were catching a few.
 As we moved along we came upon a culvert that ran under the highway and connected two lakes.
 There was some decent current coming through the culvert.
-As we cast our large bucktails for pike, we kept feeling something swipe at them, but miss.
+As we cast our large bucktails for pike, we kept feeling something swipe at them, but missed.
 We wanted to figure out what they were: Maybe they were small pike, but maybe they were walleyes.
 We switched to lighter action rods and smaller baits.
 They were neither pike nor walleyes: They were giant white bass, the big ones with blue tails.
-They were huge and on medium action spinning rods they were great fun to catch.
+They were huge and on medium-action spinning rods, they were great fun to catch.

 PHOTO CAPTION-John Stears caught this nice white bass while fishing for largemouth bass on the Mississippi River near Wabasha Minnesota.
 White bass can provide lots of action when other species of fish won’t.

-To see all the most recent episodes of the Fishing the Midwest television series, new fishing related tips, and fishing articles from the past, go to fishingthemidwest.com If you do Facebook, check us out for a variety of fishing-related things.
+To see all the most recent episodes of the Fishing the Midwest television series, new fishing-related tips, and fishing articles from the past, go to fishingthemidwest.com If you do Facebook, check us out for a variety of fishing-related things.